Solarplate Troubleshooting Guide

 Cause: the work was under exposed

-Solution: do another exposure with longer timing
+Solution: do another exposure with longer timing.
+Change the ink using much more transparency with the color

 Double exposure guidelines and trouble shooting: